danialrami/danialrami-com/content/posts/MCPs and Genèse Dodécaphonique.md

 The system was first illustrated to me in the diagram below -- visually represented as a clock-like circular diagram.
 At 12 o' clock, we take the octave and split it into 12 -- our chromatic scale.
 At 1 we split once, to get C and F# -- tritones, and an equally split octave.
 Each mode is color-coded in pairs, creating a visual map of tonal relationships.
 For every mode created this way, there is its "complement" mode mirrored and colored accordingly across the diagram.

-Check out Merlet's insight below:
+Check out Merlet's diagram below:

 ![Image Description](/images/attachments/MusicChart_120120v2.jpg)
 *Shoutout to [Ash Suh](https://ashsuh.com/) for making this copy for me, many years ago!*